world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

 ## Week 3
-### Lesson 2.1
-#### Video: RGB colours
-- At 7:20, the instructor says "sum", but the operation being done is a multiplication.

 ### Lesson 2.2
 #### Practice quiz: Using the console and debugging syntax errors
 - Question 3: "triangle" is misspelled → `trinagle`, adding an additional error which is not an argument error.
 However, the spelling mistake shouldn't be taken into account.